This page has not been refereed. The information given here might be incomplete or provisional.

 - For the Sullivan Conjecture holds by [Wall1966] and [Jupp1973].
 See the page 6-manifolds: 1-connected.

 - For the topological Sullivan Conjecture is true [Fang&Klaus1996].
-Hence by smoothing theory the smooth conjecture, which is still open in general, holds up to connected sum with the exotic 8-sphere.
+Indeed, Fang and Klaus prove that the smooth conjecture, which is still open in general, holds up to connected sum with a homotopy 8-sphere.

 - For and the topological Sullivan Conjecture is true [Fang&Wang2009].

 3.2 Further classification theorems